-- Confer with stage or motion picture officials and performers in order to determine desired effects.
+- Confer with stage or motion picture officials and performers to determine desired effects.

-- Duplicate work precisely in order to replicate characters' appearances on a daily basis.
+- Duplicate work precisely to replicate characters' appearances on a daily basis.

 - Establish budgets, and work within budgetary limits.

-- Apply makeup to enhance, and/or alter the appearance of people appearing in productions such as movies.
+- Apply makeup to enhance or alter the appearance of people appearing in productions such as movies.

 - Alter or maintain makeup during productions as necessary to compensate for lighting changes or to achieve continuity of effect.

-- Select desired makeup shades from stock, or mix oil, grease, and coloring in order to achieve specific color effects.
+- Select desired makeup shades from stock, or mix oil, grease, and coloring to achieve specific color effects.

-- Cleanse and tone the skin in order to prepare it for makeup application.
+- Cleanse and tone the skin to prepare it for makeup application.

-- Assess performers' skin-type in order to ensure that make-up will not cause break-outs or skin irritations.
+- Assess performers' skin type to ensure that makeup will not cause break-outs or skin irritations.

 - Analyze a script, noting events that affect each character's appearance, so that plans can be made for each scene.